gardener/documentation/website/documentation/guides/applications/service-access/_index.md

 ...
 ```

->  <i class="fa fa-gittip" aria-hidden="true"></i> Tip
+{{% alert color="info"  title="Tip" %}}
-> - The service is also accessible from any other container (even from different pods) within the same cluster, e.g. `kubectl -it exec <another POD_NAME> curl <YourServiceClusterIP:YourPort>`.
+- The service is also accessible from any other container (even from different pods) within the same cluster, e.g. `kubectl -it exec <another POD_NAME> curl <YourServiceClusterIP:YourPort>`.
->   You need to make sure command `curl` is installed in the container.
+You need to make sure command `curl` is installed in the container.
-> - You can also find out the dns name of the ClusterIP by command `kubectl exec -it <POD_NAME> nslookup <ClusterIP>`,
+- You can also find out the dns name of the ClusterIP by command `kubectl exec -it <POD_NAME> nslookup <ClusterIP>`,
  replace the IP address with the resolved name in your test.
-> The resolved name typically looks like `nginx-svc.default.svc.cluster.local` where `nginx-svc` is the name of your
+The resolved name typically looks like `nginx-svc.default.svc.cluster.local` where `nginx-svc` is the name of your
 service defined in the configuration file.
+{{% /alert %}}

 ### Type NodePort